AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release X {#release-X}

-Summarized below are the continuous improvements for maintenance release X, which was publicly released on June X, 2023.
+Summarized below are the continuous improvements for maintenance release 12441, which was publicly released on June 28, 2023.
 This maintenance release is an update from previous maintenance release 12255.

-Feature enablement for this maintenance release will provide you with the full feature set.
-See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.
+2023.7.0 Feature Activation will provide the full feature set for this maintenance release.
+See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information

 ### Enhancements {#enhancements-X}